Global Family Law Services

 At the beginning of this month Elizabeth Hurley filed for divorce from her husband of four years, Indian businessman and textile heir Arun Nayar.
 While she claimed the divorce was caused by Nayar’s “unreasonable behavior,” her own behavior made headlines several months prior when the tabloids broke the news of her infidelity with the also married Australian cricket player Shane Warne.
 As soon as Britain’s News of the World reported the couple had shared a hotel room and were photographed kissing in public, both Hurley and Warne rushed to the internet to do some damage control.
 They were quick to point out that they had been separated from their respective spouses for months.
 Their actions were intended to classify their relationship as something other than infidelity, and they highlight the general feeling in our society that infidelity is wrong and immoral.

-A mistake that many clients make is to expect more spousal support, or more child support, or a better property division, or a better custody and visitation arrangement as punishment to their unfaithful spouse.
-Unfortunately, though, while the courts do have some leeway to consider whatever factors are deemed to be relevant, the laws that govern how the courts are to decide issues of custody and visitation, child support, spousal support, and any property division make absolutely no mention of adultery as a relevant consideration.
+A mistake that many clients make is to expect more spousal support, or more child support, or a better property division, or a better custody and visitation arrangement as punishment for their unfaithful spouse.
+Unfortunately, though, while the courts do have some leeway to consider whatever factors are deemed to be relevant, the laws that govern how the courts are to decide issues of custody and visitation, child support, spousal support and any property division make absolutely no mention of adultery as a relevant consideration.
 That is, absent some compelling reason, the infidelity of one spouse entitles the faithful spouse to no more than he or she would otherwise have received without the infidelity.
 This is indeed a bitter pill to swallow when one desperately wants revenge for their suffering.

 Two main lessons should be taken from this.

-First, if you are in the midst of a divorce, know that the law does not prohibit the dating of others.
-However, if you are considering dating before your divorce is final you should consider all possible ramifications of actions such as spending marital money to support someone who is neither your child nor your spouse.
+First, if you are in the midst of a divorce, know that the law does not prohibit dating others.
+However, if you are considering dating before your divorce is final, you should consider all possible ramifications of actions such as spending marital money to support someone who is neither your child nor your spouse.
 And if you have children, you should be very conscientious about their emotional well-being when determining what to tell them about your new relationship and how and when, if ever, they will be introduced.

-Second, if you find yourself the victim of infidelity it is important to understand what your attorney and the legal system can and cannot do to help you.
-By seeking the needed emotional support from those more able to assist, such as family, friends, clergy, counselors, and the like, you may be better able to begin healing, while spending your time and money with your attorney and in the court system in the most constructive manner.
+Second, if you find yourself the victim of infidelity, it is important to understand what your attorney and the legal system can and cannot do to help you.
+By seeking the needed emotional support from those more able to assist, such as family, friends, clergy, counselors, and the like, you may be better able to begin healing while spending your time and money with your attorney and in the court system in the most constructive manner.

 Archives